Brianland

 51:48 – Bob & Willa – Bob hungover at kitchen table – Willa challenged Bob

-53:55 – Bluto, Bobo & friends arrive in driveway – as the Big Picture duo say – this is when the movie really kicks off – “Best acting I ever saw” (line from Once Upon a Time in Hollywood)
+53:55 – Bluto, Bobo & friends arrive in driveway – as The Big Picture duo (Sean Fennessey & Amanda Dobbins) say – this is when the movie really kicks off – “The best acting I ever saw” (line from Once Upon a Time in Hollywood)

 55:07 – Bob & Bluto scene on doorstep